nemanjam/nextjs-prisma-boilerplate/docs/tests.md

 - app works without seed, just migrated schema without data
 - app built in Dockerfile, no volumes and live reload, simple
-- no, build app in container runtime - cant rebuild while app is runing, but it will rebuild just app without container
+- no, build app in container runtime - cant rebuild while app is running, but it will rebuild just app without container
 - seed in beforeAll in tests only
-- change postgres port to 5435 so test-db container can run concurently with dev-db
+- change postgres port to 5435 so test-db container can run concurrently with dev-db

 ```yml
 # docker-compose.test.yml